tansengming/stripe-subscribe/README.md

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
 It helps by creating:

-- views and controllers for a user to select a subscription plan and pay for it
+- views and controllers that allow a user to pick a plan and pay for it
-- methods on the model to fetch it's Stripe subscriptions
+- methods on the model to fetch it's related Stripe subscriptions

 Checking a user's subscription and getting the user to subscribe to a plan can be as simple as,